 Day 1 – Spend one day in Naples

-Naples is a mix of vibes and it almost feels like two worlds have collided here.
-Its streets are hectic but hide many wonders waiting for you to discover them.
+Naples has a mix of vibes, and it almost feels like two worlds have collided here.
+Its streets are hectic, but they hide many wonders waiting for you to discover them.

 Where to stay in Naples

-I suggest avoiding the area close to the train station and going a bit further away in the Centro Storico (old town).
+I suggest avoiding the area near the train station and staying a bit further away from the Centro Storico (old town).

 Another great option I also liked is the Lungomare Caracciolo area, even though it is a bit further away from the train station, but there’s a subway stop in Piazza Amedeo.